nrawat151290/Ally-Assignment/README.md

 1. Clone the repository locally.
 2. Go to root folder and run **yarn start**.
 This will initiate webpack-dev-server.
-3. Browser will automatically open up with application opened.
+3. Browser will automatically open up with application rendered.